 You can redo step #1 above, and it will ask you for confirmation if you will be enrolling in another account.

-How do I pay for my contribution using GCash?
+How do I pay for my PAG-IBIG MP2 contribution using GCash?

-There are two ways to use GCash, one is the simplest, which is via the Pag-IBIG biller in the GCash app, the other is paying directly in the Virtual Pag-IBIG site.
+There are two ways to use GCash, one is the simplest, which is via the Pag-IBIG biller in the GCash app, and the other is paying directly on the Virtual Pag-IBIG site.

 Using GCash, you just need to open the Pag-IBIG biller and pay for your contribution.

-- Go to the billers and search for Pag-IBIG.
+- From the GCash main page, Click on Bills and search for Pag-IBIG.

 - Select “Modified Pag-IBIG II Savings” in the dropdown.
 As for Account No, put in your MP2 Account No. Take note that you shouldn’t put in your MID.